mehulagg/gitlab/doc/user/application_security/api_fuzzing/index.md

 ## Configuration

-There are two ways to perform scans.
+There are three ways to perform scans.
 See the configuration section for the one you wish to use:

 - [OpenAPI v2 specification](#openapi-specification)
 - [HTTP Archive (HAR)](#http-archive-har)